AdobeDocs/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

 >[!NOTE]
 >
 >Adobe managed SSL is a cost-free feature that is available to users at no charge.
+[Learn more on SSL certificates management](monitoring-ssl-certificates.md#management)

 ### Nameservers configuration